Our sales office and demonstration lab is located in Beaverton, Oregon.

 We currently have 5 representatives with over 50 years experience in Electron Microscopy strategically located to support customers as shown on the map below.
-We have open territories for the Gulf (Texas) and Eastern Canada if you have any recommendations.
+We have open territories for the Great Lakes (Midwest and Ohio Valley) and Eastern Canada if you have any recommendations.
 Please Contact Us and we will connect you with your local representative as necessary or you can reach them directly using the phone extension shown via our company number: 833-314-1593 (833-Pi).